MicrosoftDocs/SupportArticles-docs/Teams/meetings/new-teams-desktop-app-fail-render-video.md

 You're using the new Teams desktop app on a computer that also has the Nahimic audio driver installed.
 During Teams meetings, the meeting video fails to render video in one of the following scenarios:

-- When you join a meeting after checking the preview of the video in **Camera**.
+- When you verify the preview of the video in **Camera** works correctly before joining a meeting.
+- When you join a meeting without video and enbale it after you're in the meeting.
 - When video content is presented during the meeting.

 ## Cause